ant-design/ant-design/components/locale-provider/index.en-US.md

 ---
 category: Components
-type: Localization
+type: Other
 cols: 1
 title: LocaleProvider
 ---

 `LocaleProvider` provides a uniform localization support for built-in text of components.

 ## Usage